State and Local Policy Database

 Water Plant Efficiency and Self-Generation

-Las Vegas Valley Water District is pursing energy efficiency initiatives in accordance with the city’s Sustainable Energy Strategy, but a specific energy management strategy is not in place.
-The City's 2050 Master Plan sets a goal to reduce municipal energy consumption 2% annually.
+Las Vegas Valley Water District is pursuing energy efficiency initiatives in accordance with the city’s Sustainable Energy Strategy, but a specific energy efficiency goal for operations is not in place.
+The City's 2050 Master Plan sets a goal to reduce municipal energy consumption by 2% annually.
 Upgrades are funded through the city’s Sewer Enterprise Fund and Internal Service Fund as part of annual capital projects funding.

 Local Government Score: